hmchou56/centra8/centra5/venue.md

 **Phone number:** +351 226 072 500
 **Email:** opocp.info@ihg.com.
 **Price:** DBL 165€ and SGL 150€ (breakfast incl.)  - 15 locked rooms
-<u>Form for reservation (to be provided by the Organizing Team) available until September 8 2021 or room availability</u>

 - **Hotels in the vicinity of the venue**